A Chicago ERISA Attorney Can Handle Your Potential Claim

 - The fiduciary must manage the plan and perform duties with the exclusive benefit of the plan participants and beneficiaries in mind.

 - The fiduciary must manage plan assets in a prudent manner and with skill, diligence, and care under the circumstances.
-If a fiduciary does not have the knowledge to make a certain decision, it is prudent to seek expert assistance.
+If a fiduciary does not have the knowledge to make a certain decision, it is prudent to seek assistance.

 - The fiduciary must minimize the risk of loss by diversifying investments (unless diversification is not prudent under the circumstances).